Is Turmeric Safe For Dogs? Turmeric For Dogs Explained

 Some medication, like Rimadyl, also exists, and it seems to work wonders.
 Alright then, turmeric has some healthy properties.
 It helps wounds heal faster, it helps to combat fungal infections and the antioxidants assist the body with functioning properly.

 It is a natural and rather healthy ingredient, which means that it can also be provided as a preventive kind of medication, rather than just a reactive one.
 I am a firm believer in substances which help the body stay healthy, rather than ones which are meant to treat disease.
-In the case of turmeric, it does both.
+In the case of this ginger relative, it does both.

 — TurmericUSA (@Turmeric_USA) October 30, 2017